When someone comes to us for a will, we usually explain why they also need a durable power of attorney.

 The Maryland form was drafted by the legislature, and you know that old saying about how making laws is like making sausage.

 Lots of people had a say as to what went into the new law.
 So guess what?
 The Maryland form is ugly.
 You have to be a lawyer to make sense of it.
 This is not what anyone would draft up on their own.

 But if you start making changes, you have to make sure what you end up with is still “substantially similar” to the Maryland form.
 How can you tell what some future bank executive is going to think when he sees your allegedly “substantially similar” form?

 We believe it is best to leave the form ugly – just like the politicians created it.

 It is smart to make sure your financial affairs are handled even if you are not able to handle them yourself.
 Get your durable power of attorney done now.

 We make this process as simple as possible.
-Just give our office a call and schedule a free consultation.
+Just give our office a call and schedule a consultation.

 We will email you a questionnaire that will help start the make the decisions you need to make to get this important document drafted and executed.

 Once you meet with one of our lawyers, we finalize those decisions and get a draft done for your review.
 We then have you come back to our office so we can witness you sign your Durable Power of Attorney.